 - Follow us Twitter for the latest updates.

-For information regarding changes to air service, passengers are encouraged to contact their airlines.
+- For information regarding changes to air service, contact your airline.

 Impacts/Changes at AUS

 - Flights/Air Service

 - Air service at AUS has been impacted, including the suspension of various international flights.
 We recommend customers contact their airline regarding future travels.

 - Gates 1-6 and 29-34 have been disinfected and temporarily closed.
 AUS will monitor passenger levels to determine when they will reopen.

 - Some concessions are closed or operating under limited hours based on passenger demand and staffing considerations.

 - Exiting through credit card express lanes is encouraged to avoid person-to-person contact.

 - Beginning Friday, March 27, 2020, AUS is suspending valet parking operations and closing the third floor of the Red Garage/Garage 1 to the public.
 The remaining floors of Red Garage will remain open.
 Blue Garage and the Economy parking lots will remain open for now.